sarahbrans/BikeSalesProjectinExcel/README.md

     • Age Brackets: Utilized the transformed age brackets to visualize customer age distribution, helping in targeting specific age groups effectively.

+## Dashboard
+The dashboard can be found here.